Sherif Othman

-Sherif Othman, sometimes written as Sherif Osman, (born 15 September 1982) is an Egyptian Paralympic powerlifter competing in the -56 kg class.
+Sherif Othman, more commonly written internationally as Sherif Osman, (born 15 September 1982) is an Egyptian Paralympic powerlifter competing in the -56 kg class.
 Othman has participated in four Summer Paralympic Games winning three gold medals and one silver medal.
 In the 2008 Summer Paralympics in Beijing he broke the world record with a lift of 202.5 kg.
 He surpassed his own record when he record a weight of 205 kg at the 2010 IPC Powerlifting World Championship.
 Then he surpassed his own record again of 205 kg when he record a weight of 211 kg at 2016 Summer Paralympics Games (Rio 2016) winning another gold medal.

 In 2021, he won the gold medal in his event at the 2021 World Para Powerlifting Championships held in Tbilisi, Georgia.